Pumpkin Pie Recipe Perfect For Fall

 4. Transfer the pie crust dough into the prepared tart tin.
 Press the dough evenly over the base and up the sides and set aside while preparing the pumpkin filling.

 5. To make the pumpkin filling, place the roasted pumpkin, dates, eggs, milk, cinnamon, ginger, allspice, nutmeg and cloves in a high-powered blender or food processor and blend until smooth and creamy.

 6. To make the whipped ricotta cream, place the ricotta, maple syrup and vanilla extract in a high-powered blender or food processor and blend for 1 minute or until smooth.
 Transfer to a bowl, cover with plastic film and refrigerate for at least 15 minutes or until ready to use.

 7. Pour the pumpkin filling over the pie crust and smooth over using a spatula.
 Bake for 30-35 minutes until the pie is set and the edges are firm.

 8. Remove from the oven and cool allow to for 1 hour on a wire cooling rack.
 When completely cool, cut into slices and serve with the whipped ricotta cream.
 Enjoy!

-If you don’t have time to make this delicious pie but you still want to reap the health benefits of pumpkin, try using it as a healthy topping.
-This healthy roasted vegetable pizza is a tasty way to get your beta-carotene and you get to eat pizza!
+If you don’t have time to make this delicious pie but you still want to reap the health benefits of pumpkin, there are plenty of other ways you can eat it!
+Pumpkin makes a great addition to pasta, salads, curries, smoothies, or even as a topping.
+This healthy roasted vegetable pizza is a tasty way to get your beta-carotene and who doesn't love homemade pizza?